Please note that Tapas no longer supports Internet Explorer.

 I’d been keeping a close eye on him ever since he came to stay with me.
 The first couple of days he’d seemed scared and timid and just… far from well.
 But now…

 I peered at him through the partly open door.
 He was sitting on the couch, watching TV with a sleepy expression on his face.
-He yawed before I turned to greet another customer with a smile.
+He yawed just before I turned to greet another customer with a smile on my face.

 Right until he fell asleep.

-I barely had time to snap my mouth shut when I stepped into the backroom, only to see him fast asleep on the couch.
-I held my breath, hoping I hadn’t woken him up, but when it started to look like I hadn’t disturbed him, I let the air out and carefully tiptoed my way to him.
-I grabbed a blanket from the shelves and tugged him in before sneaking back to the door and turned off the lights.
+I barely was able to snap my mouth shut on time when I stepped into the backroom, only to see him fast asleep on the couch.
+I held my breath, hoping I hadn’t woken him up, but when it looked like he didn’t get disturbed and continued sleeping, I let the air out and carefully tiptoed my way to him.
+I grabbed a blanket from the shelves and went to put it over him.
+He stirred a little in his sleep, so I froze completely, but after he spent a moment shifting around, trying to make himself comfortable, he calmed down and kept snoozing away.

-I smiled at the sight of him sleeping before I pulled the door almost closed, leaving a small gap so I could keep checking up on him.
+I smiled at the sight and carefully continued tucking him in.
+I stayed by the couch a little bit longer, but then I had to go back to work.
+I sneaked to the door to turn off the lights, then took one last glance at Randall.
+I smiled at the sight of him sleeping soundly, then pulled the door almost closed, leaving a small gap so I could keep checking up on him.

 When I turned around, my co-worker, Paulina, shot a questioning look at me.